Samaritans: Destruction of the temple

+Diaspora

+During the Hellenistic period, a Samaritan Diaspora is documented outside Samaria.
+Among the earlier instances is Ergasion the Samaritan, who is attested as a member of a pagan group in Athens, Greece, during the 4th to 3rd century BC.
+Whether he was declaring his faith, ethnicity, or both remains unclear.
+In the late Hellenistic period, a Samaritan family erected an inscription at Caunos, in Caria, a region of Asia Minor.
+The father, Simon, is identified as coming from Shechem, while the rest of the family bear Greek names, such as Dionysia and Cleopatra.

 Roman period

-Under the Roman Empire, Samaria became a part of the Herodian Tetrarchy, and with the deposition of Herod Archelaus in the early 1st century CE Samaria became a part of the province of Judaea.
+Under the Roman Empire, Samaria became a part of the Herodian Tetrarchy, and with the deposition of Herod Archelaus in the early 1st century CE, Samaria became a part of the province of Judaea.
 Samaritans appear briefly in the Christian gospels, most notably in the account of the Samaritan woman at the well and the parable of the Good Samaritan.
 In the former, it is noted that a substantial number of Samaritans accepted Jesus through the woman's testimony to them, and Jesus stayed in Samaria for two days before returning to Cana.
 In the latter, it is only the Samaritan who helps the man stripped of clothing, beaten, and left on the road half dead, his Abrahamic covenantal circumcision implicitly evident.
 A priest and a Levite walk past, but the Samaritan helps the naked man regardless of his nakedness (itself religiously offensive to the priest and Levite), his self-evident poverty, or to which Hebrew sect he belongs.

 During the First Jewish–Roman War in 67 CE a significant Samaritan uprising gathered on Mt.
 Gerizim.
 In response, Roman general Vespasian dispatched a relatively small force under the command of Cerialis.
 Although some Samaritans surrendered, most fought, resulting in heavy casualties.
 According to Josephus, 11,600 Samaritans were killed.
 There is no evidence of Samaritan involvement in later phases of the revolt.
 In 72/73 CE, Vespasian established Flavia Neapolis on the site of Mabartha, near Shechem.
 While some scholars argue this was to counter Samaritan influence and aspirations, others contend it was primarily a geo-strategic decision.
 The new city was designed as a polis and included both Samaritan and pagan populations, becoming a major urban center for the Samaritans.
 Despite its Hellenistic character, the city maintained local traditions, as reflected in its coins which avoided pagan symbols.
+In the post-revolt period, two Samaritans appear among what are likely refugee epitaphs in Athens: Ammia the Samaritan and Theodora the Samaritan.
+A generation later, in 100 CE, a man named Praulus of Samaria made a dedication at the Serapeion on Delos.